garmoshka-mo/pry-moves/README.md

 ## Backtrace and call stack

-You can explicitly hide frames from backtrace and call stack by defining `hide_from_stack` variable:
+You can explicitly hide frames from call stack by defining variables like this:

 ```ruby
 def insignificant_method